-Join Dennis Taylor for an in-depth discussion in this video Using the TODAY and NOW functions for dynamic date/time entry, part of Excel 2010: Working with Dates and Times.
+Join Dennis Taylor for an in-depth discussion in this video Using the TODAY and NOW functions for dynamic date/time entry, part of Working with Dates and Times in Excel 2010.

 You sometimes will need to put in the current date or the current time in such a way that the entry will constantly change and update as you open and close the file, in other words you always wanted to be accurate.
 The method for entering a Dynamic date is to use the function called today. today, no reason to capitalize it, left parenthesis and Enter.
 Now it's accurate at the moment of the time of this recording.
 However, if this file is saved and opened tomorrow, the next day, the next day, on each occasion the date will be different.